ErencanPelin/Erens-2D-Framework-For-Unity/README.md

     ![alt text](/Docs/physics2D.png)

 ### Framework Settings
-To modify the global settings for the package you should go to: `Window > Eren's Gamekit > Gamekit Settings`
+To modify the global settings for the package you should go to: `Window > Eren's 2D Framework > Framework Settings`
 <br><br>
 Here you can modify
 - Scene transition style